wp-plugins/miwosql/readme.txt

 == Description ==

 MiwoSQL is a simple and fast database management plugin.
 It operates executing SQL queries so you don't have to access phpMyAdmin anymore.
-The limit of MiwoSQL is your SQL knowledge thanks to it's working method; query execution.
+The limit of MiwoSQL is your SQL knowledge thanks to it's working method; SQL query execution.

 = Features =